snoyberg/posa-chapter/warp.md

 it also implemented this scheme recently.
 The advantage of this architecture is that it utilizes all cores and improves performance.
-However, it does not resolve the issue of programs having poor clarity.
+However, it does not resolve the issue of programs having poor clarity because of event handlers / callbacks.
  (FIXME: #7)

 ### User threads